What I offer help with, (and emergencies)....

 7.30am - 3.30pm (M-F) / 9am - 3.30pm (weekends) - 0800 1111 (free)

-This may be your first meeting with a psychotherapist.
-You might feel anxious about your first meeting and sessions are as relaxed as possible.
-This website is aimed at answering questions you may have, and helping you not to feel anxious.
+This may be your first meeting with a psychotherapist and you might feel anxious, but sessions are as relaxed as possible.
+I hope this site answers any questions, and helping you not to feel anxious.
 Don’t forget, contacting a therapist is to find ways of getting support, understanding and moving forward.

 The assessment session is to help me find out more about you and your difficulty so I can decide whether I believe I can help.
 (It is usual for me to offer a course of therapy, but I cannot make this decision until we have met.
 An assessment therefore, is not necessarily an offer of therapy.)